If you use dbg in a package's interface file, the compiler throws the following error and hangs:

 hm, aren't those separate?

-doesn't have to run top-level expect
+like roc test doesn't have to run top-level expects in other packages

-even if it still runs inline expect
+even if it still runs inline expects

 Right.
-I just mean that the implementation, I don't think it is enough to only get rid of the package_eq
+I just mean that the implementation, I don't think it is enough to only get rid of the package_eq check.

-Yeah, if I get rid of that check, roc test
+Yeah, if I get rid of that check, roc test includes expects from packages

-hangs, but it works fine if only have one kind :oh_no:
+and this weird bug shows up if I have both dbgs and expects in a package, roc test hangs, but it works fine if only have one kind :oh_no:

 Agus Zubiaga said: